 Sumana Harihareswara's Talks & Presentations

 I'm Sumana (pronunciation), the founder of Changeset Consulting, and I frequently write and speak on open source, management, and other topics.
+I also perform stand-up comedy specifically written for tech audiences, and speak on podcasts and panels.

 Invite me to speak.